jpverkamp/blog/content/reviews/books/Michio Kaku/Physics of the Impossible.md

 ### Chapter 10: Antimatter and Anti-universes

 ... atomic bombs are only 1% efficient?
 Huh.
 Crazy.
-That actually came up in {{<crosslink "Black Rain and Paper Cranes">}}.
+That actually came up in [[Black Rain and Paper Cranes]]().
 Amusing how things overlap.

 There are so many very big numbers in this chapter.
 Huge machines to store a few antiprotons, the universe basically being a rounding error, etc. Good times.